equinor/noisecalculator/README.md

 It is possible to take a printout of the evaluation in pdf format, for planning of jobs, as documentation of exposure after work has been carried out, and as documentation in case of a developing work related illness

-When using noisy equipment also involves exposure to vibration: When evaluating permitted working hours, when there is simultaneous exposure to noise and vibration, the exposure allowing the shortest working hours is determinative.
-See more details in ”Information”.